Providing a Path Forward

 As of December 12, 2023, the project has received nearly 800 applications from 64 Ohio counties and 29 states.
 While applicants have many reasons for pursuing a pardon, the most common are employment and educational opportunities, removal of stigma, restoration of rights, and ability to volunteer in their community.
 This group is demographically diverse.
 Approximately 46 percent of the applicants identify as white, 50 percent identify as Black/African American, and the remaining applicants identify as another race/ethnicity, multiple, or it is unknown.
 Roughly two thirds of the applicants identified as male and about one third identified as female.
 A little over 50 percent of the applicants have an annual household income of less than $50,000, about 30 percent have a household income between $50,000 to $100,000, and the remainder either have household incomes above $100,000 or their income is unknown.

 On the left is a map of Ohio counties.
-Counties are highlighted in blue if the Ohio Governor's Expedited Pardon Project has received an application from that county.
+Ohio counties are highlighted in blue and white stripes because the Ohio Governor's Expedited Pardon Project has received an application from that county.
+There are 64 counties highlighted in blue and white stripes.
 Black text to the right of the map reads 64 Ohio counties represented and 29 U.S. states represented.
 On the right is an icon of a document with black text that reads accepted clients had 1-21 criminal convictions on their record.
 The majority of accepted clients had between 1 and 3 convictions, though many had 5 or more convictions on their record.

 Eligibility